Bookforum talks to Jenn Pelly

 In November 2014, I went to London for my first research trip.
 I interviewed them for a long time, and the band showed me their archive of press clippings and zines.
 It was so illuminating.
 I like that The Raincoats Booklet fits in the palm of your hand.
 I suppose it is appropriate that the book I wrote is also small.
 You can carry it with you easily.

 It allows the band to be accessible.
-The subway just interrupted our conversation, which reminded me that trains are a constant presence in the band's debut album, The Raincoats .
+The subway just interrupted our conversation, which reminded me that trains are a constant presence in the band's debut album, The Raincoats.

 It’s beautiful what Ana says about trains—how in a city, they’re one of the few places you can actually be alone with your thoughts.
 It feels prescient to me now.
 When you’re underground on the subway and you have no cellphone service, it can be a real gift to be cut off.